aleshaleksey/fansys23/13-crafting-imbuing.md

 - At will (useable an unlimited amount of times, usually without a "cool-down").

 Furthermore the magic in items can be triggered by:
-- A successful attack/roll/skill roll.
+- A successful attack, save or skill roll.
-- Triggered by words or gestures (kinetic or incantation components).
+- Triggered by words or gestures (incantation or kinetic components).
 - Triggered by thoughts.
 - Triggered by a change in condition of the wielder.
 - Triggered by a programmed contingency.